NoComplyDev/CRTAP/README.md

 - Audio for The Re-Slayer’s Take sourced from Beacon.
 Video created manually using modified official art.
 HEVC encoded for file size purposes (Handbrake 1.8.2 - h.265 VideoToolBox - VFR - CQ 80 - AAC 160).
 - The ‘Welcome to The Re-Slayer’s Take’ repeated intro has been removed from all episodes of The Re-Slayer’s Take.
 Nobody needs to hear the same 60-second game format introduction 30 times.

-- S00E049 ‘Feast of Legends’ re-encoded from the original MP4 Base Media to MP4 h.264 for file size purposes (Handbrake 1.8.2 - h.264 VideoToolBox - VFR - CQ 63 - AAC Passthrough).
+- Critical Role S00E049 ‘Feast of Legends’ re-encoded from the original MP4 Base Media to MP4 h.264 for file size purposes (Handbrake 1.8.2 - h.264 VideoToolBox - VFR - CQ 63 - AAC Passthrough).
 The episode clocked in at an impressive 21.86GB prior to processing.

 ## Further Notes